branchpanic/stockpile/README.md

 ## Getting Started

-To set up a development environment, the following `setupDevWorkspace` Gradle task can be used.
+To set up a development environment, the Gradle task `setupDevWorkspace` can be used.
 From there, the project can be imported into your IDE of choice.

 ### Building